sharp/ai_xuan/README.md

 # sharp_admin

-Code generator of CRUD admin controllers, views and specs for existing ActiveRecord models.
+Code generator of CRUD admin controllers, views.
 It helps you get the data on screen immediately, so you can customize the specifics to your liking.

 It works with Rails 4 and uses [ransack](https://github.com/activerecord-hackery/ransack) for search and [kaminari](https://github.com/amatsuda/kaminari) for pagination.